 Hydronics GPM Calculation and more…

-This tech tip was written by a friend of HVAC School, Brian Mahoney HVAC instructor at Western Suffolk BOCES/Wilson Tech.
-Thanks Brian!
+This tech tip was written by a friend of HVAC School, Brian Mahoney.
+He is an HVAC instructor at Western Suffolk BOCES/Wilson Tech.
+Thanks, Brian!

-The podcast on delta T for A/C the other day got me to thinking about the formula I learned in school about calculating the GPM of a hydronic system using a handy formula.
+The podcast on delta T for A/C the other day got me thinking about the formula I learned in school about calculating the GPM of a hydronic system.
 We will be using the following values:

-It may be rated for 1 gallon per hour (140,000 BTU per hour input, but it may be firing with a .85 gallon per hour nozzle.
-So you have to do the math:
+It may be rated for 1 gallon per hour (140,000 BTU per hour input), but it may be firing with a 0.85 gallon per hour nozzle.
+So, you have to do the math:

-This is the weight of water at 60 degrees.
-You could look up the weight at the temp you are working with and multiply by sixty but it wouldn’t be far off.
+That constant represents the weight of water at 60 degrees.
+You could look up the weight at the temp you are working with and multiply by 60, but it wouldn’t be far off.

 BTU/ (500 x TD)